If you’re looking for the best Nintendo Switch games that you can play anytime and anywhere, then this guide is for you.

-Super Mario Odyssey is Mario's first real outing on the Nintendo Switch and he makes his debut in style.
+Super Mario Odyssey is Mario's first real outing on the Nintendo Switch and he makes his debut in style in one of the best Switch games there is.
 Odyssey is a 3D sandbox adventure that sees Mario travel between a wide range of worlds to save Princess Peach from the nefarious and maritally-minded Bowser.

 Giving the old formula a bit of a refresh, this game sees the traditional Power Ups replaced with a new companion for Mario called Cappy.
 This sentient hat is Mario's weapon and friend and he can be used to possess enemies and objects to solve puzzles and defeat foes.

-In our full Super Mario Odyssey review we called this game "one of Mario's finest adventures in recent memory" and recommend that you play it now – it's instantly one of the best Nintendo Switch games out there.
+In our full Super Mario Odyssey review we called this game "one of Mario's finest adventures in recent memory" and recommend that you play it now – it's instantly one of the best Switch games out there.

 If you decide to pick the game up for yourself, don't forget to check out our tips and tricks guide to help you get started.